Mariners 936

 Our Impactful Programs

-Our Mariner programs provide tweens and teens with valuable life skills that extend far beyond sailing.
-The confidence Mariner youth develop as they learn to navigate the ocean independently on our single handed Lasers, to the teamwork required to successfully race our J24s and to compete as a team at twice per year national seamanship competitions, to the navigation and planning skills needed to crew our 33-40 foot fleet on a week-long circumnavigation of Catalina Island, to the leadership opportunities afforded our more senior members as they teach sailing and seamanship skills to our younger members, the skills learned in the Mariner programs translate into every other area of our member’s lives, empowering them to take on challenges and pursue their dreams with determination.
+Our Mariner programs provide youth with valuable life skills that extend far beyond sailing.
+The confidence Mariner youth develop as they learn to navigate the ocean independently on our single handed Lasers, to the teamwork required to successfully race our J24s and to compete as a team at twice per year national seamanship competitions, to the navigation and planning skills needed to crew our 33-40 foot fleet on a week-long circumnavigation of Catalina Island, to the leadership opportunities afforded as they teach sailing and seamanship skills to our younger members, the skills learned in the Mariner programs translate into every other area of our member’s lives, empowering them to take on challenges and pursue their dreams with determination.

 Our Graduates